CS 160: Introduction to Algorithms (Spring 2023)

 Regrade requests:

-Tips on doing well in this course:
+Tips on getting the most out of this course:

 • If the pace of the lecture feels too fast, consider reading some basic material beforehand, perhaps in one of the auxiliary texts.